MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainerType.md

 ## SYNOPSIS

-Returns one or more containertypes created in the tenant.
+Returns one or more container types created in the tenant.

 ## SYNTAX